MouzaAlMheiri/rlac/_posts/2026-02-26-assignment1.md

 Figure 4.
 Color coded word cloud showing dominant vocabulary across five texts.

-Even at a glance, the differences are pretty clear:
-Next Gen leans heavily into family and relationship vocabulary Wishmaster foregrounds darker, conflict driven language The canonical texts emphasize dialogue heavy terms like said, wand, and dumbledore This visualization is especially helpful because it shows thematic clustering almost instantly.
-Without reading a single page, you can already start to see how each text prioritizes different emotional and narrative elements.
+The differences are clear at a glance Next Gen leans into family and relationship vocabulary, Wishmaster foregrounds darker, conflict driven language, and the canonical texts emphasize dialogue heavy terms like said, wand, and Dumbledore.
+The visualization highlights these thematic clusters instantly, showing how each text prioritizes different emotional and narrative elements.

 SECTION 3 Findings, Interpretation, and Course Integration 3.1 Expectations vs Computational Findings

-Going into this project, we expected the canonical novels to feel more emotionally balanced and the fanfiction texts to push emotional extremes, especially in romance and conflict.
-That assumption came from what we already know about fanfiction culture.
+We expected the canonical novels to show more balanced emotional pacing and the fanfiction texts to push emotional extremes, especially in romance and conflict assumptions based on common patterns in fanfiction culture.

 For the most part, the data backed this up.
 Next Gen and Reconstructing HP show disproportionately high levels of love, while Wishmaster Harry Potter shows dense clusters of fear, anger, and death related language.

-However, one of the more interesting surprises was just how steady the emotional pacing is in the canonical novels.
-Even during intense moments, Half Blood Prince and Prisoner of Azkaban maintain relatively smooth distributions.
-That level of consistency likely reflects professional editorial structuring.The Voyant Trends and Bubblelines visualizations both show that the canonical novels maintain much steadier emotional pacing than the fanfiction texts.
-In Half Blood Prince and Prisoner of Azkaban, the lines for love, fear, anger, and hope remain relatively flat across the narrative, with no dramatic spikes.
-The Bubblelines view reinforces this pattern, emotional terms appear in smaller, evenly spaced clusters rather than the dense bursts seen in the fanfiction works.
-This consistency suggests a more controlled emotional structure, likely shaped by professional editing and narrative planning.
+One surprising finding was how steady the emotional pacing is in the canonical novels.
+Even during intense moments, Half‑Blood Prince and Prisoner of Azkaban maintain smooth emotional distributions.
+Both the Voyant Trends and Bubblelines visualizations show relatively flat lines for love, fear, anger, and hope, with small, evenly spaced clusters rather than the sharp bursts seen in the fanfiction texts.
+This consistency suggests a more controlled emotional structure shaped by professional editing and narrative planning.

 <img src="{{ '/assets/images/image1.jpg' | relative_url }}" alt="Color-coded word cloud">

 Figure 5.
 Distinctive words across the five text corpus, showing the terms that appear unusually frequently in each document compared to the rest of the dataset.

-At the same time, the distinctive word patterns revealed how fanfiction shifts the emotional center of the narrative by elevating side characters who barely register in the original series.
-While Rowling’s texts foreground predictable anchors like Dumbledore, Slughorn, and Buckbeak, the fanfiction works highlight names such as Teddy, Victoire, Greg, and even Skullhammer.
-These choices signal a move toward more intimate, character driven storytelling, opening emotional space that the canonical novels leave unexplored and helping explain why the fan texts show sharper spikes in love, conflict, and interpersonal tension.
+The distinctive word patterns show how fanfiction shifts the emotional center by elevating side characters who barely appear in the original series.
+While Rowling’s novels foreground figures like Dumbledore, Slughorn, and Buckbeak, the fanfiction texts highlight characters such as Teddy, Victoire, Greg, and Skullhammer.
+This shift reflects more intimate, character driven storytelling and helps explain the sharper spikes in love, conflict, and interpersonal tension in the fan works.

 3.2 What Computational Analysis Reveals That Close Reading Cannot

-Realistically, reading all five texts cover to cover within the project timeline would have been overwhelming.
-More importantly, even a full close reading would not allow us to measure emotional frequency with this level of precision.
+Reading all five texts closely would have been unrealistic, and even a full close reading could not measure emotional frequency with this level of precision.
+Computational analysis allowed us to locate emotional spikes, track which characters cluster with which emotions, compare canon and fanfiction at scale, and detect cross‑text emotional signatures.
+These patterns only emerge when treating the texts as data; distant reading expands our lens rather than replacing interpretation.
-Computational analysis made it possible to:
-Locate emotional spikes across each narrative
-Track which characters cluster with which emotions Compare canon and fanfiction at scale
-Detect cross text emotional signatures
-These patterns only really become visible when you zoom out and treat the texts as data.
-In that sense, distant reading did not replace interpretation; it just gave us a much wider lens.

 3.3 Voyant vs R Complementary Strengths

-Working with both Voyant and R made their differences very clear.
-Voyant is great for quick exploration.
-The interactive interface makes it easy to notice patterns you were not even looking for.
-R, on the other hand, is much better for precision and customization.
-Building the heatmap and color coded word cloud gave us far more control over exactly what we wanted to track.
-Using both together ultimately gave us the clearest picture.
-Voyant helped us discover patterns, R helped us present them more intentionally.
+Using both Voyant and R highlighted their complementary strengths.
+Voyant is ideal for quick exploration and noticing unexpected patterns, while R offers precision and customization, especially for the heatmap and color coded word cloud.
+Together, they provided the clearest overall picture Voyant helped us discover patterns, and R allowed us to present them more intentionally.

 3.4 Methodological Reflection The Risks of Distant Reading